 - Search engine optimization features are lacking.
 Search Engine Optimization (SEO) is critical to product ranking and visibility.
 When self-publishing books on Kindle Direct Publishing, I can influence SEO significantly.
 On Merch, I’m limited to product titles, for example, “Funny Beer T-Shirt.”
 I don’t have the ability to influence meta descriptions or add keywords.

-- MBA will remove products that haven’t sold within the first 180 days of being published.
-If a product has had at least one sale in the previous 180 days, it won’t be removed.
+- If a product has had at least one sale in the previous 180 days, it won’t be removed.
+However, Amazon will remove products that haven’t sold within the first 180 days of being published.
 I hate that policy because it’s counterproductive and discouraging.
 Content creators can relist their products, but instead of making it easy, for example, being able to select “relist” from a drop-down menu, Amazon forces creators to go through the approval process again.

-MBA could shut down because the POD market is highly competitive, saturated, not very promising, and Amazon doesn’t need it.
-Also, don’t forget that online POD e-commerce sites compete with millions of regular e-commerce sites and offline stores.
-You might think that MBA isn’t at risk of being phased out, but Amazon occasionally fails and pivots.
+- MBA could shut down because the POD market is highly competitive, saturated, and Amazon doesn’t need it.
+Also, POD ecommerce sites compete with millions of regular online and offline stores.
+You might think that Merch isn’t at risk of being phased out, but Amazon occasionally fails and pivots.
 For instance, the Amazon Fire phone was a mega flop, and Amazon has shut down its online wine store to move distribution.
 If Merch doesn’t deliver, Jeff Bezos will terminate it and refocus on more profitable divisions and new experiments.